 Teaching Builds Authority

 When you teach something valuable, you become a trusted source of information.
-The more helpful your content, the more your audience sees you as a leader in your niche.
+The more helpful your content is, the more your audience views you as a leader in your niche.

 You do not need to be a guru.
 Share what you are learning.
 Explain concepts in simple language.
 Offer checklists, how-to guides, or even recommended reading.
 Over time, this builds trust.